 As required by GAAP, these financial statements present the Tern Bay Community Development District (the primary government) as a stand-alone government.
 The reporting entity for the District includes all functions of government in which the District's Board exercises oversight responsibility including, but not limited to, financial interdependency, selection of governing authority, designation of management, significant ability to influence operations and accountability for fiscal matters.

-Based upon the application of the above-mentioned criteria as set forth in Governmental Accounting Standards Board, the District has identified a discretely-presented component unit.
+Based upon the application of the above-mentioned criteria as set forth in Governmental Accounting Standards Board, the District has identified no component units.